daniellevb00/scraping-dutch-housing-market/README.md

 #### 2.9 Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?
 If it links to or relies on external resources:
 #### a) are there guarantees that they will exist and remain constant over time;

-Huizenzoeker.nl makes every effort to ensure that this website functions properly and to keep it permanently accessible.
-However, legally the site can not guarantee that the website is accessible or functions properly at all times.
+[Huizenzoeker.nl](https://www.huizenzoeker.nl/) states that, for over 10 years, they have made every effort possible to ensure that this website functions properly and is kept permanently accessible for reputational reasons.
 Huizenzoeker.nl edits the information offered on its site with the greatest possible care and devotes the same care to the composition of the site.
 However, it legally cannot guarantee the correctness and completeness of the data shown as a result of imperfections that may occur.
+Moreover, Huizenzoeker is able to adapt the website where and whenever they please.
+No restrictions hold.
+This information has been retrieved from the [disclaimer](https://www.huizenzoeker.nl/over-ons/disclaimer/) section on the officiel Huizenzoeker website.

-#### b) are there official arhival versions of the complete datasets (i.e. including the external resources as they existed at the time the dataset was created.
+#### b) are there official arhival versions of the complete datasets (i.e. including the external resources as they existed at the time the dataset was created).

-Not sure...
-I don't think so...
+Possibly for own utilization.
+However, no official arcihval versions of the complete datasets are available to us as the public of [Huizenzoeker.nl](https://www.huizenzoeker.nl/).

 #### c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

-The external resources include [JAAP.nl](https://www.jaap.nl/) and [Huislijn.nl](https://www.huislijn.nl/), which also extract data from other sites such as [Funda.nl](https://www.funda.nl/).
-These sites are all available for free, so there are not any restrictions in the form of licenses and fees for future users.
-There is a premium part of Huizenzoeker.nl for which you do need to pay to access it, but we did not use the data on that part of the platform.
+The external resources include [JAAP.nl](https://www.jaap.nl/) and [Huislijn.nl](https://www.huislijn.nl/), who in turn extract data from other sites such as [Funda.nl](https://www.funda.nl/).
+These sites are all available for free, thus, no restrictions are present in the form of licenses and fees for future users.
+There is a premium part of Huizenzoeker.nl for which you do need to pay to access it.
+For our project, the premium information was irrelevant.

 #### 2.10 Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal priviledge or by doctorpatient confidentiality, data that includes the content of individuals non-public communications)?
 If so, please provide a description.
 No the data is not confidential as this information should be publically available.
 Therefore users do not have any rights to remove listings from the Huizenzoeker site, only if their house is no longer for sale/rent on JAAP.nl the listing will be removed.
 However, information about the house itself such as its value, year of construction, property size, will remain available and this is seen as public information that can not be removed.